WMET: History

 The first station in the Washington area to operate at 1150 kHz was WHMC (the Heart of Montgomery County).
 During the 1960s, WHMC was known as the "500-Watt Flower-pot".
 'HMC, as it was nicknamed, hired disc jockey Barry Richards away from WINX (1600 AM) in nearby Rockville, Maryland.
 He turned the station into one of the D.C. area's first progressive rock stations and the only one on the AM band.
 The station also sponsored a series of rock concerts underneath the towers (which were on a grassy hillside in Gaithersburg, Maryland) that were well-attended by area teens.

-WHMC was shut down on October 29, 1973, after the FCC denied renewal of its license over "issues of misreprentation" by owner Nick Chaconas.
+WHMC was shut down on October 29, 1973, after the Federal Communications Commission (FCC) denied renewal of its license over "issues of misreprentation" by owner Nick Chaconas.
 There were nine competing applications for what was the last open AM allocation in the Washington market.
 After several years of wrangling before the FCC, a construction permit was granted to Barto Communications in December 1980.

 As WJOK, the station ran the first all-comedy format in the country when it went on the air in January 1983.
 It began before comedy cable TV stations such as Ha!, followed by the successful establishment of Comedy Central, began broadcasting.
 It was unique at the time for having been the first radio station to broadcast comedy routines from comedy albums recorded by Bob Newhart, Bill Cosby, Eddie Murphy and older radio programs such as "The Great Gildersleeve" and "Baby Snooks".
 Lesser known, older artists were also aired such as Shelley Berman, Henny Youngman, Hudson & Landry and the Duck's Breath Mystery Theater.
 Music by "Weird Al" Yankovic was commonly played.
 From 10:00 p.m. until its midnight sign-off, the station featured "Unexpurgated Comedy", material containing profanity and indecent language.

 Originally envisioned by Robert "Bob" Cobbins, WJOK was launched out of the shell of the old rock and roll party station of the late 1960s and early 1970s, with the help of some of his old radio buddies including Tomcat Reeder, and Ron Rubin who hired the airstaff and developed the programming for the World's first all-comedy radio station.

 The disc jockeys of WJOK provided patter in between selections and played interactive radio games with the audience for prizes such as tickets to comedy shows at comedy clubs in Washington, DC, including the Comedy Cafe and Garvin's, a comedy club chain with three branches at its height.
 Their first year's DJs included Brad Krantz, Uncle Walt Howard, Mike Morin, K. Michael Silva, Evan Haning, Steve Willett, and Ron Rubin as the Program Director.
 In the second year, with advertising down, the original staff left for greener pastures and stronger signals and WJOK was run by Mike Kelly (PD) and Eric Lynch as (Operations Manager) with Eddie "The Kat" Katz, Max Garner, Mike Mahaffie, Dana Cloud, Charlie Kendall, Jack Taylor, Marita McGill, Tony DeNardo, Mac Clift, Tom Jackson, and more.